-these are of us, naturally. thus, a part of us must feel the offense of the need to suggest that we ever could forget. we dwell too much in self-reproach and impulsive, empassioned judgment. we suffer and perpetuate the wound, again and again.
+These are of us, naturally.
+So, a part of us must feel the offense of the need to suggest that we ever could forget.
+We dwell too much in self-reproach and impulsive, impassioned judgment.
+We suffer and perpetuate the wound, again and again.

 Ordinary words, orchestrated musically, change the state of things, within, and without.

 Solvitur ambulando.
 Walk on.

 P.S.
 I recommend watching David Whyte’s “A lyrical bridge between past, present and future”